 An understanding of medieval Rome is incomplete without a grasp of the massive population drain that followed the collapse of the Empire in the fifth century.
 At its height in the third century, Rome was home to around 1,000,000 people, yet this…

-Following the coronation procession route of Pope Innocent III at the very end of the 12th century, the Vatican would have been the beginning.
-Papal coronations were used to represent their authority and power over secular rule, and there is no…
+Following the coronation procession route of Pope Innocent III at the end of the 12th century, the Vatican would have been the start.
+Papal coronations represented the pope’s authority and power over secular rule, and there is no better place to…

-The position of Jews in 12th century Rome was complex, and nowhere is this more apparent than in their position in processions.
-Their role was to present the Pope with a set of laws for his ratification at what used to be known as the Arpacata, an…
+The position of Jews in 12th century Rome was complex, and nowhere was this more apparent than in processions.
+Their role was to present the pope with a set of laws for his ratification at what was known as the Arpacata, an Orsini family fortress,…

 According to Benedict, the supposed author of Mirabilia Urbis Romae, the statues are of two young men named Praxiteles and Phidias during the time of Emperor Tiberius.
 The Emperor respected their wisdom and kept them in his palace.
 One day Emperor…